kristjan/httsoiree/README.md

-# httparty
+# httsoiree

-Makes http fun again!
+Like HTTParty, just a little less in your face.

 ## Install

 ```
-gem install httparty
+gem install httsoiree
 ```

 ## Requirements

 * Ruby 1.9.3 or higher
 * multi_xml
-* You like to party!
+* You like to converse with friends, perhaps over drinks.

+## Usage

+A drop-in replacement to HTTParty - you can even keep typing HTTParty.
+Or, if you prefer, you can HTTSoiree.

 ## Examples